Level of Study

 - organize group work and negotiate tasks and strategies to achieve the best possible result

 - critically assess their own and their peers' work

 - present and justify choices of their own work in front of a larger group and under time pressure.

 Access to the Course

-It is important that the students are present at the orientation meeting in week 33, before the teaching starts.
+It is important that the students read and follow the course manual before the course starts.